devsecblueprint/devsecblueprint/docs/blueprint/what-is-application-security.md

 ## Common Application Security Vulnerabilities

 There are a list of common security vulnerabilites that change every year.
-You'll want to ensure that you pay close attention to the [OWASP Top 10](https://owasp.org/www-project-top-ten/) as it is an excellent way to stay up-to-date on the most common vulnerabilities that affect major companies today.
+You'll want to ensure that you pay close attention to the [OWASP Top 10](https://owasp.org/www-project-top-ten/) as it is an excellent way to stay up-to-date on the most common vulnerabilities that affect organizations in a **major** way.

 However, I've taken the liberty of listing out some of the most common vulnerabilites that I"ve experienced that are still pretty impactful that you should know: